Meet The Team

 -

-The cultural and linguistic adaptations of ACT for Latinx smokers with these comorbidities.
-Through her American Cancer Society’s Mentored Research Scholar Grant (MRSG-15-018-01-CPPB), Dr. Correa-Fernández is adapted an ACT based intervention to be feasible and acceptable for the treatment of tobacco dependence and comorbid depression and anxiety among Latinx.
+The cultural and linguistic adaptations of ACT for Latine people who smoke with these comorbidities.
+Through her American Cancer Society’s Mentored Research Scholar Grant (MRSG-15-018-01-CPPB), Dr. Correa-Fernández adapted an ACT-based intervention to be feasible and acceptable for the treatment of tobacco dependence and comorbid depression and anxiety among Latine adults.

-Secondary, but complementary, areas of research interest include translational research (e.g., implementing EBT for tobacco dependence in mental health care settings, capacity building for health care professionals), and understanding Latino participation in behavioral health research and psychosocial interventions.
-Dr. Correa-Fernández is a coffee lover, and in her leisure time she like to jog, read self-help books, spend time with friends and relatives, and travel, including to her hometown, Puerto Rico.
+Secondary, but complementary, areas of research interest include translational research (e.g., implementing EBT for tobacco dependence in mental health care settings, capacity building for health care professionals), motivational interviewing, and understanding Latino participation in behavioral health research and psychosocial interventions.
+Dr. Correa-Fernández is a coffee lover, and in her leisure time, she likes to jog, read personal development books, spend time with friends and relatives, and travel, including to her hometown, Puerto Rico.

 Luane Araújo Rabello, M.S.